We are off to study and film the various peoples that are on this unamed tropical island.

 Since we had an ideal seating location, we emerged from the airplane first, and walked to the small airport building.
 Getting through customs took less than 20 seconds because of our American passports.
 All of our luggage, including the large amount of film and lighting equipment, came during the first 3 minutes of the belt turning on.
 We were all surprised at the complete ease of the check-out process.
 While pushing the cart of equipment I turned to the others saying, “boy, that was easy”, only to be stopped by a security guard who wanted to check our bags.
 I suppose that just when you think you’re done, you think again.
 We were surprised to discover that they were not checking for the usual suspects of airport smuggling, but something far more dangerous and detrimental to their country.
 They were looking to confiscate our plastic grocery bags.

+We soon found the reason behind the absurdity, after being picked up by Bruce, a British AIM missionary juggling teaching and serving as director at the college.
+Unlike Nairobi, Kigali, the capital city of Rwanda, was well developed.
+The country’s recent development was due to the large amount of guilt money from western nations after the genocide, accounting for half of Rwanda’s government budget.
+The streets were nicely paved and men were laying fiber optics beside rain drainage ditches.
+There was also absolutely no trash on the streets or sidewalks.
 Bruce told us that the government, in attempt to redevelop the country, had outlawed all plastic bags and most non-recyclable items.
 Since Rwanda was originally a french colony, the roads were driven on the right, unlike Kenya, although there were many british style cars that awkwardly drove around, attempting to stay on the right side of the road.
 Bruce pointed out men, wearing pink pajama like clothing, working on building a wall.
 They were convicted felons.
 Rwanda does not need too much security for the prisoners since the country is so small, there is really no where to hide, especially not in the pink pajamas.
 The threat of escaping prisoners causing trouble was also nonexistent since even the private security guards for restaurants and malls carried AK-47s and tactical shotguns.
 After seeing the pink pajamas, I wanted to revise the US prison system.
 For some reason, many in my generation think that it is somehow “cool” to have been in prison because it somehow means you are tough.
 If criminals had to wear ridiculously ugly pink pajamas, then they really wouldn’t look very tough; thus killing the juvenile desire to be a “thug”.

+Speaking of juveniles, we found that he Rwandan children also enjoy yelling, “wazungu! wazungu!”, and, “howaru?”
+We started to pretend that we were celebrity music stars in a hit rock band called Wazungu and our greatest hit song was “Howaru”.
+Then we heard something that we did not expect, “Wazungu!
+Give give me my money!”
 We turned to Bruce for the answer.
 “Yes, that is a little something that the children have picked up.
 I don’t even notice anymore.”
 He responded casually.
 Throughout the week, the children continued to yell, “give me my money”, and a variation, “where’s my money?”
 By the end of the week, we were responding, “give me MY money”, and, “where’s MY money?!”
 Once, I told them I didn’t have any money for them in German, just so that I could say that I did.

-memories.
+For most of my life I have been at odds with British people I have known.
+For some reason, I just never had very many good memories.
 But for the 2 weeks before and during the Rwanda trip, after spending a short amount of time with David, Bruce, and his family I have grown to love the British.
 I enjoyed Bruce’s children’s politeness during meal and David’s intelligently dry humor.
 OFM thoroughly enjoyed spending time with both of them.
 I remember one day when we were driving in the car and Bruce began to sing “God Bless America”.
 I just about died when he sang “my home sweet home!”
 After that we decided it was only fair to sing “God Save the Queen”, although we had a little more difficulty remembering the lyrics than Bruce, but the rest of us chimed in with gusto at the conclusion, “God Save the Queen!”
 Just for clarification, there are no hard feelings from the Revolutionary War.

 The college met at night since they were renting a school premises that was being used during the day, which meant that we had to try to film in badly lit classrooms, but it also meant that we had the rest of the day to film other places around Kigali.
 We went to a market, full rows upon rows of fly covered vegetables, merchants asking us to pay either pay for filming them or for their goods, and buckets of mush of which I had no desire to discover the taste.
 After buying a few souvenirs in town, and giving Bruce a few hours with his family, we took the most popular form of public transportation home.
 There were still matatus driving around, although they were not covered in obscure decorations or playing rap music, but we employed 3 motorcycles, called motos, instead.
 We brought our own ball caps to cover our head under the communal helmet that each driver carried with him.
 The visors on the helmets were cracked, held together by probably a whole roll of clear masking tape, and slightly tinted brown, but probably not originally.
 I flipped mine up when I had the chance.
 The motos weaved through traffic, overtaking each other in a race to get to the destination to prove themselves, either to the Wazungu or just to their friends, as the best moto.
 Mine had taken the lead and reached the destination first, although he didn’t get any extra money since Ted was the only one with enough cash left to pay for the transit.
 Another day, we went to the Kigali genocide museum, which gave us more insight into the history of Rwanda.
 We headed north to get out of the city and see the countryside.

+Our destination was an area called Ruhengeri, but we frequently stopped along the way to film the amazing mountainous landscape.
+Everything we saw was either on one of the endless hills, or in between in a valley.
+Every inch of arable land was divided into farms; the rest of the land was too heavily forested or rocky.
+The road curved around the hills, creating mystery for what was beyond the next turn.
+We anticipated every corner, wondering what the landscape would bring next.
+Once we would take another curve that revealed a spectacular view of more overlapping hills or a river valley ,meandering into the distant fog, we expected that it had become as grand as it could.
+We couldn’t imagine the sight to be any more beautiful, but after each turn the scene surpassed the last.
 Eventually, we turned off the main road onto a rocky path that led into the forest.
 Sometimes the trees would break revealing a small waterfall, or drop away into another breathtaking valley.
 Our destination was revealed as we came up to a gate which was opened as soon as we arrived.
 We parked next to a brick building, a Catholic retreat center, set on the top of a hill point.
 The landscape before us immediately created a feeling of reverence.
 The hill dropped away and 3 volcanic mountains stood together, stretching into the clouds.
 Other hills plunged into a lake below that had small islands in the middle, inhabited by small thatched huts.
 A town on the bank was sandwiched between the foot of the first volcano and a hill which marked the border of Uganda.
 The sun broke through the clouds above.
 I wanted to stay to see the sunset there, but we had to return to Kigali to film the college.
 Bruce told us that people had taken refuge there during the genocide.
 The sun set as we travelled back, casting shadows and colors across the land.
 We were going to see genocide memorials the next day.
 I was filled with both dread and anticipation for what I expected to see.

 As we walked up to the church, I noticed the smell of human waste and decay.
 It was the smell of death.
 I felt like I was choking on it and I wanted to cough, but I could not bring myself to even open my mouth.
 Then we saw the skulls on metal racks, stacked neatly, although many were cracked and split.
 One skull had the shard of a broken spear sticking out of it, another was completely in half; broken as if it had been crushed with a blunt object.
 The clothing of the victims were hanging on the walls and ceiling, creating the image of a dark gateway to the other end of the building.
+I turned on the camera to try and capture the emotion and darkness of the room, but it felt like a lost attempt; there was no substitute or recreation of a place where death and tragedy lived so openly.
+I was in Rwanda.
+The church was a genocide memorial of 5,000 people.
+The room looked as though it would be cramped to try and fit more than 100 people there, but 5,000 had been brutally locked in that room and then subjected to the mercy of grenades and machine gun fire, then finished off with spears, clubs, and machetes.
+Left as a pile of human bodies to rot away.
+We finished filming then headed back to the car.
+I realized how disturbing it was that I stopped noticing the smell so quickly.
+I was disgusted how swiftly a human, such as myself, can so easily and quickly become calloused and unaffected by the pain of others.

+As we walked up to the church, I noticed the smell of human waste and decay.
+It was the smell of death.
+I felt like I was choking on it and I wanted to cough, but I could not bring myself to even open my mouth.
+Then we saw the skulls on metal racks, stacked neatly, although many were cracked and split.
+One skull had the shard of a broken spear sticking out of it, another was completely in half; broken as if it had been crushed with a blunt object.
+The clothing of the victims were hanging on the walls and ceiling, creating the image of a dark gateway to the other end of the building.
 I turned on the camera to try and capture the emotion and darkness of the room, but it felt like a lost attempt; there was no substitute or recreation of a place where death and tragedy lived so openly.
 I was in Rwanda.
 The church was a genocide memorial of 5,000 people.
 The room looked as though it would be cramped to try and fit more than 100 people there, but 5,000 had been brutally locked in that room and then subjected to the mercy of grenades and machine gun fire, then finished off with spears, clubs, and machetes.
 Left as a pile of human bodies to rot away.
 We finished filming then headed back to the car.
 I realized how disturbing it was that I stopped noticing the smell so quickly.
 I was disgusted how swiftly a human, such as myself, can so easily and quickly become calloused and unaffected by the pain of others.

-mass of people who would have been close enough to look into their eyes.
+I kept thinking, “here it begins again”, as we pulled into the parking lot of the next church, the site of 10,000 genocide victims.
+The bullet holes on the gates, brick pillars, and ceiling showed that the murderers had stood outside the locked gates in the front and unloaded onto the huge mass of people who would have been close enough to look into their eyes.
 I imagined the panic of those trapped inside, screaming and pushing to get out of the line of fire.
 There would have been no line of fire, only a spray.
 I didn’t see any bullet holes on the brick wall in the back of the church.
 It think that is because there were enough people in the way that the bullets could not travel that far.
 Their bloodstained and torn clothes were piled on rows of small benches.
 A white tile-covered crypt displayed more rows of skulls in a glass covered case.
 In back of the church were mass graves.
 At first, I assumed that they were the same flat concrete slabs that I had seen all over the country, that hid the dead bodies from sight.
 A woman working at the memorial walked up to them and opened a shelter-like door that had stairs underneath.
 The first one had coffins in two dark, underground passages.
 We knew that the coffins did not have single people in them, but piles of disposed bones.
 As I walked to the next one, I saw Andy leaning against a pillar, deep in thought, then he glanced at me.
 “That one has more bones” he said, as though it was traumatic to say, “I was down there by myself for a while.”
 After descending the dark stairway and looking into the first passage, I realized what an understatement “more bones” was.
 Although I had already seen stacks of skulls and the bones of many, that time it was much more.
 Each section of skulls extended into the dark shadows on both sides of the passage.
 The claustrophobia and smell seeped into my inner core being.
 I was past the point of tingles and discomfort.
 The hair on my neck did not stand up because it was paralyzed with terror.
 I had to force myself to walk to the end of both passageways.
 I could not let the fear rule me, and I had to somehow capture the images of destruction.

-wanda.
+As I emerged, Andy was still leaning on the pillar.
+The second time I looked back into his eyes, I understood what was going through his head.
+I had the same questions and images running through mine.
+We sat silently in the car before leaving.
+The others had the look of pain and deep thought on their faces.
+I felt tired and fatigued, as though what I had seen had added the weight of many hard years on my shoulders.
+I was feeling the weight of human sin that has infected all mankind.
+As the car drove away, I looked at the endless mountains and striking sky of Rwanda.
 The sun shone through the clouds onto the trees in beams of glorious light.
 The hills were covered in contrasting geometric shapes created by farms.
 Even the simple huts of the poorest citizens were beautifully a part of the countryside.
 Then Ted voiced what all of us were thinking, “this is a country of extremes.”
 The opposing beauty of the land and horror of the past expressed the contrast of the darkest human sin and the glory of God’s creation.
 It was the land of 1000 hills, overshadowed by the death of 1,000,000 murdered people.
 How can such unspeakable evil be so close to such beauty?
 Later that week, I was filming at a Rwandan church.
 The congregation surrounded me in a sea of worship as they danced and sang.
 I saw old women, who had probably seen their entire families killed, with looks of tranquility on their faces as they raised their arms and eyes to heaven.
 Many people were weeping as they prayed.
 The beauty of their undignified surrender was as awe inspiring as the landscape around us.
 In a country that had become an empty shell after a traumatic event, many of the people within learned to give up the only thing they had left to the Lord, themselves.
 What I saw in Rwanda was darkness, not of one tribe or nation, but all mankind.
 The reality of it can leave one feeling helpless.
 But then I remembered what my Redeemer did for the helpless, powerless, and hopeless.
 If such a Man could take on all the pain and evil of this world and emerge victorious, then His magnificence must surpass and overpower all the darkness.
 The evil I saw only showed me how much deeper the price of redemption.
 If this world is filled with such unspeakable evil, then how much more unspeakable will the beauty of God be once this prologue is finished?

 We returned on another flight back to Nairobi, but this time we were packed in with the other coach passengers.
 I looked once more at the hills, shrinking from my view.
 Rwanda had earned a special place in my mind as an extraordinary country.
 There are a few places on this earth that I will never forget; Rwanda is one of them.